elhamamini/howtographql/README.md

-# How to GraphQL 🎓
+# How to GraphQL 🎓 hi everyone

 [How to GraphQL](https://www.howtographql.com) is a fullstack tutorial website to learn all about GraphQL!
 It was built by [Prisma](https://www.prisma.io) and many amazing contributors.
 All content on the site is completely free and open-source.